taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Getting_Started/Project_Creation.md

 ## **Advanced Features After Project Creation**

-Once your Project is created, you can enable additional Taikun features such as:
+Once your Project is created, you can enable additional Taikun CloudWorks features such as:

 - **Alerting**
 - **Policy Profiles**